uche789/understanding-web-development/javascript.md

 }
 ```

 `anObject` cannot be redeclared or reassigned, however, we can change the value of `prop`.
+When an object is created, memory is allocated for it, and the variable `anObject` stores a reference to that object in memory.

+JavaScript automatically handles memory allocation and deallocation through garbage collection, which removes objects that are no longer referenced.

+## What is the V8 engine?
+The V8 engine is built using C++ to execute JavaScript on a machine.
+It converts JavaScript into machine code using techniques like JIT compilation, which optimizes the execution of JavaScript for better performance.

+The V8 engine powers Google Chrome and Node.js, making it a critical component for web browsers and server-side JavaScript execution.

 ## Hashmaps in Javascript